HemeOnc

 Epidermis

-Superficial spreading Melanoma (SSM): 70% of Melanoma
+Superficial spreading Melanoma (SSM, up to 70% of Melanomas)

 Initially brown to black lesions develop blue, red, white color variations